 |Cured green olives.|

-Raw Olives cannot be eaten as they are because of the bitter principle oleuropein.
-Some enthusiast olive-fans may want to cure them on their own.
+Raw Olives cannot be eaten as they are because of the bitter principle of oleuropein.
+Some enthusiast olive fans may want to cure them on their own.
 If you are placed at close quarters to any olive farms that sell raw fruits, try to buy fresh olives for home-curing.
-Otherwise, almost all the types of olives in the markets already treated and cured.
-Different techniques of curing and processing employed for fresh green or ripe fruits.
+Otherwise, almost all the types of olives available in the markets are already treated and cured.

 In the groceries, customers are equally spoiled of choices; pitted, oil-cured, stuffed, sliced, etc. Home-cured olives should be placed inside a plastic or glass container immersed in a light brine or olive oil.
 For extended storage, place them under strong brine.

-Once at home, packed/canned olives may be placed in the dark cool place until the “use by” date from the manufacturer.
+Once at home, packed/canned olives may be placed in a dark cool place until the “use by” date from the manufacturer.
 However, once opened, the fruits should be kept in the refrigerator, preferably transferred onto a glass or plastic bowl and immersed in the brine.
 Use them within 1-2 months of purchase.

-Both cured black and green olives are equally popular as finger food in Europe.
-They also one of the sought after ingredients in recipes all over the world.
-Some of the well-known black (ripe) types include Manzanillo from Spain and Kalamata from Greece; and among the green types are Hojiblanca (Spain), and Lucques (France).
+Cured black and green olives are equally popular as finger food in Europe.
+They are also one of the sought-after ingredients in recipes all over the world.
+Some of the well-known black (ripe) types include Manzanillo from Spain and Kalamata from Greece, and among the green types are Hojiblanca (Spain) and Lucques (France).

 Here are some serving tips

 Traditionally, olives are eaten as a side dish or snack.

 They chiefly served as appetizers or starters.

-Pitted and sliced olives add great flavor to salads, in pasta, and as pizza toppings.
+Pitted and sliced olives add great flavor to salads, pasta, and pizza toppings.

-They also give a special salty flavor to dips, sauces, tapenade, etc.
+They also give a special salty flavor to dips, sauces, tapenades, etc.

-Olives are safe food to eat; however, some individuals might manifest some allergic symptoms to lye-brine (caustic soda).
-Additionally, lye or salt cured olives contain a high concentration of sodium than recommended intake.
-Shift the fruits into a bowl and wash in clean water few times until all the lye/salt content removed.
+Olives are safe food to eat; however, some people may manifest some allergic symptoms to lye-brine (caustic soda).
+Additionally, lye or salt-cured olives contain a higher concentration of sodium than the recommended intake.
+Shift the fruits into a bowl and wash them in clean water a few times until all the lye/salt content is removed.
 (Medical disclaimer).

 ≻≻-Back to Home page.